Rock Climbing Instructor Assessment

 Lead ropes and static lines for rigging will be available if required.

-The BMC have a range of useful short videos and articles on a range of climbing issues.
+- The BMC have a range of useful articles and a dedicated YouTube channel BMC TV covering a range of walking issues.

 Prior to attending the 2 day Rock Climbing Instructor assessment you must have: